delta-io/delta/protocol_rfcs/type-widening.md

 - Writers must record type change information in the `metadata` of the nearest ancestor [StructField](#struct-field).
 See [Type Change Metadata](#type-change-metadata).

 When Type Widening is supported (when the `writerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then:
+- Writers must preserve the `delta.typeChanges` field in the metadata fields in the schema when a schema is updated.
 - Writers must set the `defaultRowCommitVersion` field in new `add` actions to the version number of the log enty containing the `add` action.
+- Writers must set the `defaultRowCommitVersion` field in recommitted and checkpointed `add` actions and `remove` actions to the `defaultRowCommitVersion` of the last committed `add` action with the same `path`.

-  This is a subset of the requirements from [Writer Requirements for Row Tracking](writer-requirements-for-row-tracking) that may be implemented separately without introducing a dependency on the [Row Tracking](#row-tracking) table feature.
+The two requirements related to `defaultRowCommitVersion` are a subset of the requirements from [Writer Requirements for Row Tracking](writer-requirements-for-row-tracking) that may be implemented separately without introducing a dependency on the [Row Tracking](#row-tracking) table feature.

 ## Reader Requirements for Type Widening
 When Type Widening is supported (when the `readerFeatures` field of a table's `protocol` action contains `enableTypeWidening`), then:
-- Readers must allow reading data files written before the table underwent any allowed type change.
+- Readers must allow reading data files written before the table underwent any allowed type change and convert the values to the current, wider type.

 ### Column Metadata
-> ***Change to existing section***
+> ***Change to existing section (underlined)***

 A column metadata stores various information about the column.
 For example, this MAY contain some keys like [`delta.columnMapping`](#column-mapping) or [`delta.generationExpression`](#generated-columns) or [`CURRENT_DEFAULT`](#default-columns).